deepfakes/faceswap/README.md

 From your setup folder, run `python faceswap.py convert`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

 #### General notes:
-- All of the scripts mentioned have `-h`/`--help` options with a arguments that they will accept.
+- All of the scripts mentioned have `-h`/`--help` options with arguments that they will accept.
 You're smart, you can figure out how this works, right?!

 Note: there is no conversion for video yet.
 You can use MJPG to convert video into photos, process images, and convert images back to video